Seluruh Cinta

 "Seluruh Cinta" (All of Love) is a collaborative single by Malaysian artist, Siti Nurhaliza and Indonesian artist, Cakra Khan, released on 21 October 2014.
-The single was first released in Indonesia as part of the Indonesian version of Siti's sixteenth solo album, Fragmen.
+The single was first released in Indonesia as part of the Indonesian version of Siti's seventeenth solo album, Fragmen.
 "Seluruh Cinta" also served as the first single from Fragmen for the Indonesian market.
 Siti and Cakra first met during 2013 Anugerah Planet Muzik where they sang together Cakra's single at that time, "Harus Terpisah".

 The collaboration came to fruition when Siti was offered by Universal Music Group (Indonesia) to do a duet with any male Indonesian singer of her choice before finally choosing Cakra as her musical partner.
 Composed by Krishna Balagita, they recorded the song on 29 May 2014 at MyMusic Records in South Jakarta, Indonesia in under four hours.

 The song was first performed live during MNCTV's 23rd special anniversary show, "Persembahan Cinta MNCTV 23" on 20 October 2014.
 In 2015, the song was chosen as the theme song for a Malaysian movie, "Suamiku Encik Perfect 10".